3 Essentials + 4 Really Nice-to-Have’s

 Two churches we went to had great child check-in systems and signage indicating only parents with children were authorized beyond a certain point.
 But arriving late once or twice and taking a quick look after the service had started, there were no people manning the halls at all.
 There wasn’t actually anyone to enforce the stated rules.

-When our consulting team does the “secret shopper” part of a Ministry Health Assessment, they routinely find children’s hallways with unlocked doors to the outside, and open dark rooms off the main halls.
+When our consulting team does the Ministry Health Assessment portion of the Unstuck Process, they’ve found children’s hallways with unlocked doors to the outside, and open dark rooms off the main halls.
 I shouldn’t have to explain why this is a problem, but churches are missing this all the time.

 - Why Mid-Size Churches Get Stuck: Not Prioritizing Children’s Ministry